Rebecca M. Calisi Rodríguez

 Professor - Sociology & Director of Jewish Studies Program

-The work-life policies have improved tremendously and UC Davis now fares better than many if not most other universities.
-I hope that we can maintain this very humane approach to work and life, something that has been attractive to job candidates.
+The work-life policies have improved tremendously and we have a lot of support from our Vice-Provost.
+The policies at Davis are now much better than many if not most other universities.
+I hope that we can maintain and continue to improve this very humane approach to work and family, both of which are meaningful to many of us.